Piikani Lodge Health Institute

 Piitaa’pokaa (Eagle Child) Joe Martin, MS, PhD

 Joe is a member of the Comanche Nation of Oklahoma.
-Joe is the Tribal Education Officer for the Muckleshoot Indian Tribe, Auburn, WA. and for the past 18 years, has served as the administrator in charge of all education programs for the Muckleshoot Indian Tribe, including the Muckleshoot Language Program, the Muckleshoot Culture Program, the Early Childhood Education Division, K-12 Tribal School Division, the Adult and Higher Education Division, the College and Career Education Opportunities Program and the Muckleshoot Language Program.
+Joe is the Tribal Education Director for the Muckleshoot Indian Tribe, Auburn, WA.
+For the past 18 years, Joe has served as the administrator in charge of all education programs for the Muckleshoot Indian Tribe, is responsible for over 800 employees and all educational programming, to include the Muckleshoot Language Program, the Muckleshoot Culture Program, the Early Childhood Education Division, K-12 Tribal School Division, the Adult and Higher Education Division, the College and Career Education Opportunities Program and the Muckleshoot Language Program.

 Piikani Lodge Staff